naddeoa/stream/README.md

 lazyiness.
 There are a few implementations that exist but they are vulnerable to stack overflows.
 This library uses tail call recursion for collecting streams into lists.
 Also, instead of modeling the streams recursively it uses an approach closer to the Elm architecture.
-The `Lazy` core library is only used for map operations.
+The `Lazy` core library is not used.
 The deepest stack you will have is equal to the amount of transformations you apply on a stream.
 For example, in the following snippet:

     let